Loading...

 • Scholarships for international students in Spain

-Theres a reason that more than 85 million people visit Spain every year (the second-most visited country in Europe).
+There’s a reason that more than 85 million people visit Spain every year.
 The country is world-renowned for its gastronomy, weather, and vibrant culture, and there are plenty of ways to fill your free time during your study abroad experience.

-Many international students in Spain come to learn or study the language, which is one of the most spoken in the world.
-Learning Spanish connects you with 600 million speakers worldwide, in Europe, Latin America, and the US.
+Many international students in Spain come to learn the language, which is one of the most spoken in the world.
+Learning Spanish connects you with 600 million speakers worldwide, in Europe, Latin America, and the United States.

-However, Spain is also an attractive study abroad destination thanks to its low cost of living and quality of life.
-In Barcelona, for example, you can take a break from studying to relax on the beach, while in Madrid, there are plenty of famous cultural sights to take in, including the Museo Nacional del Prado and the Royal Palace and Gardens.
+Spain is an attractive study abroad destination thanks to its low cost of living and quality of life.
+In Barcelona, for example, you can take a break from studying to relax on the beach, while in Madrid there are plenty of famous cultural sights to take in, including the Museo Nacional del Prado and the Royal Palace and Gardens.

-Its not just the sunny lifestyle and incredible cultural sights that draw people to Spain.
-Its also an ideal place in Europe to study business, especially if youre looking to attend a top-ranked business school.
+It’s not just the lifestyle and culture that draw people to Spain.
+It’s also an ideal place in Europe to study business, especially if you’re looking to attend a top-ranked business school.

-One of the best places to study in Spain is Madrid, where many of Spain's best business schools are located.
-IESE Business School, for example, ranks third globally for its MBA program and 16th for its Master's in Management program, according to the Financial Times 2025 rankings for the programs.
-Meanwhile, ESADE Business School has a campus in Madrid, and is ranked third for its MBA and 16th for its Master’s in Management program.
-IE Buisness School is also ranked in the top 30 for both programs.
+One of the best places to study in Spain is Madrid, where you’ll find many of Spain’s best business schools.
+IESE Business School, for example, ranks fourth globally for its MBA program and 16th for its Master in Management program, according to their respective Financial Times rankings.
+Meanwhile, Esade Business School has a campus in Madrid and is ranked seventh for its MBA and 24th for its Master in Management program.
+IE Business School is in the top 30 for both programs.

 Spain’s capital is an ideal place to start your management career after business school.
 It’s the major financial center of Spain and also has large IT, energy, and life sciences industries.

-Barcelona is an equally exciting business school destination, home to the previously mentioned ESADE and IESE Business School, both of which are among the top-ranked in the world.
+Barcelona is an equally exciting business school destination, home to the previously mentioned Esade and IESE Business School.
 The city also boasts a growing startup ecosystem, ranking seventh in the world in the Emerging Ecosystems Ranking 2025, which should appeal to students interested in pursuing entrepreneurship.

-As in other European countries, to study abroad in Spain at the postgraduate level, youll apply directly through your chosen business school or university.
+As in other European countries, to study abroad in Spain at the postgraduate level, you typically apply directly through your chosen business school or university.

 For postgraduate applications, your business school or university will likely ask for specific documents, including: